Flooding - general information and advice

 Flood sacks are items which swell when placed in water and can act as a barrier, much like a sand bag, to divert water.
 When dry they are light and reasonably flat so they can be stored for when they are required.
 If you are worried about flooding you can also get sandbags and flood sacks from builders merchants.
 Please remember that sandbags and flood sacks are only an aid to slowing down water ingress.
 They cannot be relied upon to protect your property from flooding.

-We have distributed FREE flood sacks at various locations to help you keep flood water from your property.
-The current locations are:
+We have distributed FREE flood sacks (or "floodsax") at various locations to help you keep flood water from your property.
+Many are distributed when needed by the local parish council or community group.
+See the details below or ring us on 0300 373 3730:

 Aspatria (and local area)